 Studies involving pigs have shown that NAC improves intestinal tissue damage, as is present with leaky gut, by creating signals that tighten the junctions (or “spaces”) within the intestinal wall.
 This, in turn, patches up the “leaks” in a leaky gut.
 When intestinal tissue damage is healed and leaky gut is reversed, many people may even be able to put their Hashimoto’s into remission!

-NAC can also promote intestinal health by helping to detoxify intestinal bacteria and breaking down biofilms.
+NAC can also promote intestinal health by helping to detoxify intestinal bacteria and by breaking down biofilms.
 Biofilms are a collective of microorganisms that grow on biological surfaces and often house gut pathogens, which can, in turn, lead to infections.
-Today, many biofilms are becoming resistant to many clinical antibacterial treatments and host immune response, so researchers are looking for new substances to combat these resistant biofilms.
+Today, many biofilms are becoming resistant to many clinical antibacterial treatments and host immune responses, so researchers are looking for new substances to combat these resistant biofilms.

 A study in 2014 investigated NAC’s effectiveness in preventing the formation of biofilms, as well as in the destruction of existing ones.
 The study found that in combination with different antibiotics, NAC can significantly penetrate the deepest biofilm layers of bacteria that are becoming increasingly more resistant to classical antibacterial treatments.